When the Heart Rules the Head

 Monthly Offer

-Get a free copy of Colin’s new book, Hike Through the Bible, when you set up a monthly direct debit of at least £5, or give a one-off gift of at least £50 …
+Get a FREE copy of ‘The Incomparable Christ’ by John Stott, when you set up a direct debit of at least £5, or give a one-off gift of at least £60…

 Donate